Rishi2532/IoT_dashboard/README.md

 ## Getting Started with VS Code and pgAdmin

-This project is configured to run easily in Visual Studio Code with your pgAdmin database.
-Follow these steps:
+This project is configured to run easily with your pgAdmin database.
+Choose the simplest option that works for you:

-### Option 1: Quick Setup with pgAdmin (Recommended)
+### Option 1: One-Click Setup (Easiest)

 1. **Extract the project** to a folder on your computer
+2. **Double-click** the appropriate script:
+   - Windows: `run-with-pgadmin.bat`
+   - Mac/Linux: `run-with-pgadmin.sh`

+The script automatically sets up the database connection to your pgAdmin database named `water_scheme_dashboard` with password `Salunke@123`.

+For detailed setup instructions, see `PGADMIN-SETUP.md`

+### Option 2: VS Code Setup (Alternative)

+1. **Extract the project** to a folder on your computer
 2. **Open the project** in VS Code
-3. **Run the pgAdmin setup script** by right-clicking on `setup-vscode-pgadmin.bat` and selecting "Run" (Windows) or by running `node vscode-setup.js` in the terminal
+3. **Run the pgAdmin setup script** by right-clicking on `setup-vscode-pgadmin.bat` and selecting "Run" (Windows) or by running `node setup-pgadmin.js` in the terminal
 4. Install dependencies by running:
    ```
    npm install
    ```
 5. Press **F5** to launch the application with your pgAdmin database

-### Option 2: Manual Setup
+### Option 3: Manual Setup

 1. **Open the project** in VS Code
 2. Make sure the `.env.vscode` file contains the correct pgAdmin database credentials: